grpc/grpc.io/content/en/docs/languages/go/quickstart.md

 log.Printf("Greeting: %s", r.GetMessage())
 ```

-Remember to save your changes.
+Remember to update the imports as before and save your changes.

 #### Run!